AkariAsai/self-rag/README.md

 print([pred.outputs[0].text for pred in preds])
 # ['[Relevant]Alpacas are considerably smaller than llamas, and unlike llamas, they were not bred to be working animals, but were bred specifically for their fiber.[Fully supported][Utility:5]</s>']
 ```
-Self-RAG find inserted document is relevant and generate answers that are fully supported by the evidence.
+Self-RAG finds the relevant inserted document and generates answers that are fully supported by the evidence.

-### Run your evaluation using online retrieval model
+### Run your evaluation using the online retrieval model

 You can also run retrieval on-demand and use it with Self-RAG.
-As running retrieval over full English Wikipedia requires large RAM and multiple GPUs, we created a subset of Wikipedia which includes intro paragraphs of Wikipedia articles only for demo purpose.
+As running retrieval over full English Wikipedia requires large RAM and multiple GPUs, we created a subset of Wikipedia, including intro paragraphs of Wikipedia articles only for demo purposes.

 First, please download the corpus and embeddings (9GB in total).